aminerhayem123/React-node.js-Python/README.md

 # Test-React-node.js-python

-Small CRUD of Movies react linked with service python and node.js
+Small CRUD of Movies react linked with service python and node.js using Database Postgres

 ## Prerequisites